react-native-audio-toolkit/react-native-audio-toolkit/README.md

 ### RCTAudioPlayer methods

-* `prepare(String path, Object ?playbackOptions, Function callback)`
+* `new Player(String path, Object ?playbackOptions)`

-    Prepare playback of song in `path`.

-    Callback is called with `null` as first parameter when song is ready for playback with `play()`.
-If there was an error, the callback is called with a String explaining the reason as first parameter.

-    playbackOptions fields:
+    Initialize the player for playback of song in `path`.
+Path can be either filename, URL or a raw path to resource.
+The library tries to parse the provided path to the best of it's abilities.

+    ```
+    playbackOptions:
     {
-        // Treat path as local filename in app data directory
-        local: Boolean (default: false)

-        // (Android only) Treat path as an Android resource ID.
-Include your assets in
-        // android/app/src/main/res/raw/sound.ext, then call prepare() with
-        // `sound` as path (without the filename extension).
-        resource: Boolean (default: false)

-        // (Android only) Keep device awake while playing media (NOTE: requires WAKE_LOCK permission)
-        partialWakeLock: Boolean (default: false)

-        // Initial volume.
-The scale is 0.0 (silence) - 1.0 (full volume).
-        volume: Number (default: 1.0)

-        // (iOS only) Enable speed factor adjustment
+      // Boolean to indicate whether the player should self-destruct after playback is finished.
+      // If this is not set, you are responsible for destroying the object by calling player.destroy().
-        enableRate: boolean (default: false)
+      autoDestroy : boolean (default: True)

-        // Adjust speed factor of playback
-        speed: float (default: 1.0)

-        // (Android only) Adjust pitch factor of playback
-        pitch: float (default: 1.0)
     }
+    ```

+* `prepare(Function callback)`

+    Prepare playback of the file provided during initialization.
+This method is optional to call but might be useful to preload the file so that the file starts playing immediately when calling play().
+Otherwise the file is prepared when calling play() which may result in a small delay.

+    Callback is called with `null` as first parameter when file is ready for playback with `play()`.
+If there was an error, the callback is called with a String explaining the reason as first parameter.
+See Callbacks for more information.

-* `play(String ?path, Object ?playbackOptions, Function ?callback)`
+* `play(Function ?callback)`

     Start playback.

-    If `path` is given, prepare and then immediately play song from `path`.
-    If `path` is not given, play prepared/paused song. (throws error if no song prepared)

     If callback is given, it is called when playback has started.

-    playbackOptions are same as in `prepare()`

-* `stop(Boolean destroy)`
+* `stop(Function ?callback)`

     Stop playback.

-    If destroy is true, clears all media resources from memory.
+    If autodestroy-option was set during initialization, clears all media resources from memory.
 In this case a new song must be loaded with prepare() or play() before the RCTAudioPlayer can be used again.

-* `pause()`
+* `pause(Function ?callback)`

     Pauses playback.
 Playback can be resumed by calling `play()` with no parameters.

+    Callback is called after the operation is finished.

-* `getDuration(Function callback)`
+* `destroy(Function ?callback)`

-    Get duration of prepared/playing media in milliseconds. callback is called with result as first parameter.
-If no duration is available (for example live streams), -1 is returned.
+    Stops playback and destroys the player.

+    Callback is called after the operation is finished.

 * `seekTo(Number pos, Function ?callback)`